Propagation of minimality in the supercooled Stefan problem: Convergence of solutions

 \begin{definition} For $t \in \R$ and $x\in D([-1,\infty))$, define the path functionals

 \end{definition} Considering a sequence of constant positive functions converging to zero shows that $\ellfunc_t$ is not continuous on $D([-1,\infty))$ with the $M_1$-topology.
-However, it turns out that $\ellfunc_t$ is continuous at paths that satisfy a certain crossing property (going back to \cite{delarue2015particle}), which ensures that the path actually dips below the $x$-axis at the first hitting time of $0$.
-Before we show continuity of $\ellfunc_t$ assuming this crossing property, we prove a technical lemma.
+However, it turns out that $\ellfunc_t$ is continuous at paths that satisfy a certain crossing property (going back to \cite{delarue2015particle}), which ensures that the path actually dips below the $x$-axis at the first hitting time of zero (see Lemma \ref{lemma:muellconvergence}).

 \begin{lemma} Let $x^n,x \in \iota_{\alpha}(\ExtendedE)$ and suppose that $x^n \to x$ in $D([-1,\infty))$.
 Then, if $t\geq 0$ is any continuity point of $x$, it holds that

 \begin{proof} The result follows by Lemma~\ref{lemma:limM1inf} and the fact that for each $y \in \iota_{\alpha}(\ExtendedE)$ and $t \geq 0$ we have $ \inf_{-1\leq s\leq t} y_s = \inf_{0\leq s\leq t} y_s $. \end{proof} \end{lemma}